aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/number-settings/format-number-to-accounting/_index.md

 Formatting numbers as accounting in Excel helps present financial data more clearly and professionally.
 Whether you're preparing financial statements or managing budgets, using the accounting format can make your data easier to read and understand.

-## **How to Format Number to Accounting in Aspose.Cells for .NET**
+## **How to Format Number to Accounting in Aspose.Cells for Python via .NET**
-To format numbers to accounting format in Aspose.Cells for .NET, you can use the `Style` object associated with a cell or range of cells.
+To format numbers to accounting format in Aspose.Cells for Python via .NET, you can use the `Style` object associated with a cell or range of cells.
 The `Style` object allows you to set various formatting options, including number formats.
 The accounting format typically has a format code that can vary depending on the specific requirements (like whether to show currency symbols, decimal places, etc.).

-Here's a basic example of how to apply an accounting number format to a cell in Aspose.Cells for .NET:
+Here's a basic example of how to apply an accounting number format to a cell in Aspose.Cells for Python via .NET:

-1. **Reference Aspose.Cells**: Make sure you have Aspose.Cells for .NET referenced in your project.
-You can obtain it from NuGet or the Aspose website.
+1. **Reference Aspose.Cells**: Make sure you have Aspose.Cells for Python via .NET referenced in your project.

 2. **Create or Open a Workbook**: You start by creating a new workbook or opening an existing one.